carolynvs/carolynvanslyck.com/content/blog/2019-04-27-nerd-snipe.md

 I was asked to review the specification, provide feedback and try out the CLI that they were making to prove out the spec.

 Folks, I spent the next three weeks feeling like a dumbass.
 I read that spec, made a bundle, used the tool to install the bundle, and was like _"I must be missing something here"_. 😅

 Everyone seemed really into it though!
 They all said that this was going to solve big problems but I couldn't get over that I had to write artisanal Dockerfile and Bash scripts, it didn't have dependency management (I know right?!) and the bundles weren't reusable.
 I wasn't feeling super Cloud Native.
 Was this a long con? 👀

-That October I flew out to San Fransisco for an offsite (on-site?) with my buddy [@jerrycar][jerrycar] to meet with the team and the feeling like everyone understood it but us continued.
-At the end of the second day we asked a bunch of questions, didn't really get the answers and decided to have our own off-site/on-site/Doritos-powered meeting.
+That October I flew out to San Fransisco for an offsite (on-site?) with my buddy [@jerrycar][jerrycar] to meet with the team and that feeling of "everyone understands this but us" didn't go away.
+At the end of the second day we asked a bunch of questions, still didn't really understand the answers and decided to have our own off-site/on-site/Doritos-powered meeting.

 Fueled by jet lag, the Microsoft snack bar and a heavy dose of imposter syndrome, we came up with a new tool, [Porter][porter] 👩🏽‍✈️.
 Named after the friendly person who carries